A Suite of Generative Tasks for Multi-Level Multimodal Webpage Understanding: Introduction

 Webpages are a source of multimodal, structured content which have been used for both pretraining and finetuning purposes.
 Large scale noisy text or multimodal datasets scraped from the web have been used to pretrain large language or contrastive models~\citep{2020t5,jia2021scaling,clip,cm3}.
 Downstream tasks built from webpages have included instruction following, image captioning, news captioning, image-sentence retrieval, and image-article retrieval~\citep{wob,li-etal-2020-mapping,htmlllm,sharma-etal-2018-conceptual,Biten2019GoodNE,liu2020visualnews,wit,Tan2022NewsStoriesIA}.
 Yet limited prior work has studied tasks to evaluate multimodal webpage understanding itself.

 Many classification and generation problems can be studied with webpages: taxonomic webpage classification, webpage retrieval, web image captioning, and page summarization.
-However, to date there is no open source, multimodal dataset that retains all webpage content. \Eg, the Wikipedia Image Text dataset~\citep{wit} does not retain HTML structure and misses out on text sections, as shown in Table~\ref{tab:datacompareall}.
-We thus propose the new Wikipedia Webpage (WikiWeb2M) dataset of over 2M pages, which unifies webpage content to include all text, images, and their location (\eg, section index) in a single example.
+However, to date there is no open source, multimodal dataset that retains all webpage content. \Eg, the Wikipedia Image Text (WIT) dataset~\citep{wit} does not retain HTML structure and misses out on text sections.
+Thus, we propose the new Wikipedia Webpage (WikiWeb2M) dataset of over 2M pages, which unifies webpage content to include all text, images, and their location (\eg, section index) in a single sample.
+Table~\ref{tab:datacompareall} compares the statistics of WikiWeb2M to the existing English WIT dataset.

-In Figure~\ref{fig:motivation}, we show how one webpage sample can be used to study problems of page description generation, section summarization, and contextual image captioning.
-These tasks make up our WikiWeb2M benchmark suite, and we design them to capture webpage understanding at three degrees of granularity.
-For page description generation, the goal is to generate a global description.
-Then at an intermediate section level, the goal of section summarization is to generate a sentence that captures information about the contents of one section.
-Lastly at a local level, contextual image captioning has the goal of generating a caption for one image.
+Figure~\ref{fig:motivation} shows an example of our WikiWeb2M benchmark suite; we design a set of tasks that require webpage understanding at varying degrees of granularity.
+Specifically, we use page description generation, section summarization, and contextual image captioning to evaluate a model's ability to understand a webpage at a global, regional, and local level, respectively.
+For page description generation, the goal is to generate an overarching global description of the webpage.
+The task of section summarization generates a sentence that captures the key content of one section.
+Finally, contextual image captioning generates a caption for one image within the webpage.

 WikiWeb2M's tasks will allow for general study of multimodal content understanding with many-to-many text and image relationships and can also specifically improve interaction with web content.
 For example, a webpage description may provide a user who is blind more agency by allowing them to preview content before listening to the entire body of image and text with a screen reader~\citep{screenreader}.
 In addition to contextual captioning and section summarization aiding assistive technology, these tasks can be used for modern content generation, as there is growing interest in providing multimodal web snippets~\citep{wiki2story}.
+The study of webpages in a multimodal context has even been motivated from a sociological and anthropological perspective~\citep{webculture}.

 While we curate a new dataset with Wikipedia, we note it is just one of many domains that could be used to study multimodal webpage understanding.
 Instructional websites, news articles, recipes, blogs, and more have bodies of text and images interleaved by layout or HTML structure.